Jeremy Vuolo Treats Pregnant Jinger Duggar To Babymoon For Easter, Baby Bump Enters 24th Week

 As an expectant mother, Jinger Duggar brought back an Instagram tradition that has been abandoned in the recent years.
 She started giving baby bump updates, clearly revealing how far along she is in her pregnancy and educating her followers on exactly how big the baby is at this stage.

 It also looks like Jinger and Jeremy are creating new traditions to inspire future Duggar couples.
-Over the Easter weekend, they took a trip out to Austin, Texas and spent the sunny day near Lake Travis.
+Over the Easter weekend, they took a trip out to Austin, Texas, and spent the sunny day near Lake Travis.

 They shared a selfie taken from their little babymoon trip, showing how at home they are with each other.

-In the comments. the fans were in complete support of their relaxing trip out to Lake Travis.
+In the comments, the fans were in complete support of their relaxing trip to Lake Travis.

-They also took time to renew their love and commitment towards each other.
+They also took time to renew their love and commitment toward each other.

 Right now, Jinger has entered her 24th week of pregnancy, which means that she is over the halfway mark.
 With just 16 weeks to go, her Instagram followers are eager to see her baby bump grow.